cloudmesh-community/book/chapters/prg/python-install.md

 #### Miniconda

-This section about miniconda is experimental and has not

-:   been tested.
-We are looking for contributors that help completing
+:warning: This section about miniconda is experimental and has not been tested.
+We are looking for contributors that help completing it.
-    it.
 If you use anaconda or miniconda we recommend to manage it via pyenv.

 To install mini conda you can use the following commands: